mesosphere/dcos-docs-site/pages/404/index.md

 ---
-layout: layout.pug
+layout: 404.pug
 title: Page not found
 navigationTitle: 404
 menuWeight: -1
 ---

-We couldn't find the page you're looking for :(
+We couldn't find the page you're looking for.